Effortless estimation of basins of attraction: Conclusions

 \section{Conclusions}

 The automatic estimation of attractors and their basins of attraction is not an easy task for nonlinear dynamical systems.
 In this work we presented an algorithm that does better than previous solutions.
 It is based on a definition of an appropriate finite state machine on the state space, whose desired operation is guaranteed by the Poincar\'e recurrence theorem.
 The algorithm is straightforward to use, computationally performant and is implemented in the general purpose library DynamicalSystems.jl.
-In Sec.~\ref{sec:results} we applied our algorithm to a large array of different scenarios and demonstrated its success with all of them.
+In Sect.~\ref{sec:results} we applied our algorithm to a large array of different scenarios and demonstrated its success with all of them.
 We cannot underestimate the importance of numerical methods in the field of nonlinear dynamics.
 Our paper aims at completing the basic toolbox of researchers with a ready-to-use and versatile tool for estimating attractors and their basins of attraction.
-Besides the open source implementation, the entire code base required to produce the figures for this work is also available as open source code online\cite{Codebase}.

-In the near future we will enrich this functionality with a recent approach for the estimatation of the basin fractions without computing the full basins of attraction from Stender \& Hoffmann~\cite{stender2021bstab}.
+In the near future we will enrich this functionality with a recent approach for the estimation of the basin fractions without computing the full basins of attraction from Stender \& Hoffmann~\cite{stender2021bstab}, called bSTAB.
 This method transforms a trajectory into a vector of features, for example the mean and the variance of the timeseries, for its later classification in the feature space.
-It is an interesting technique but it requires the user to have a basic idea of the attractors already, as well as which features can be used to distinguish between them.
+It is an interesting technique that does not require a huge in-memory matrix initialization, but it requires the user to have a basic idea of the attractors already, as well as which features can be used to distinguish between them.
 We plan to implement this method in DynamicalSystems.jl soon, leveraging our existing algorithm to estimate the basins of attraction.